 Workspace Connected Search is available for the following apps:

-A Workspace owner or admin must enable the Connected Search ClickApp for your Workspace:
+A Workspace owner or admin must activate the Connected Search ClickApp for your Workspace:

 - In the upper-left corner, click your Workspace avatar.